Learn-TypeScript/drug-n-drop/README.md

 - This is the continue of the `understanding-typescript` repo.

+- This repo, contains two extra files:
+    1. `old-app.ts` which is the first app, that holds all the code in just one file.
+    2. `app-remake` that holds again all the code in one file, but this time, by trying to do it on my own, after watching each lecture.

 ### Notes

 - Remove from package.json: `"start": "react-scripts start",`.
 We use lite server instead.